Best Invention Companies List

 It is worse than you think.

 Reading reviews is a great place to start.
 Unfortunately reviews can be gamed in all kinds of ways.
 There are well-known companies that treat inventors horribly but have positive reviews from sources like Consumer Affairs, Google, Trustpilot and even Rip-Off Report! (we know the truth from inventors we've worked with).
 Membership in an invention organization that says it's dedicated to protecting inventors doesn’t guarantee integrity either - some such organizations exist primarily to promote their sponsors and some of those sponsors are companies with dubious ethics.
 The most honest review source we know of is BBB for accredited members.
 But even BBB can be gamed if a company changes its name or if it pays people to pose as clients and then post reviews.
+And BBB posts reviews from people who never even hired the company - so negative reviews (possibly from competitors or people with an axe to grind) can be suspect too!

 What to do?

 Rely on multiple sources and read negative reviews.
-Negative reviews and especially company responses to such reviews can reveal important truths about the reasons clients get upset and how a company deals with complaints*.
+Well reasoned negative reviews and especially company responses to such reviews can reveal important truths about the reasons clients get upset and how a company deals with complaints*.
 Also read up on the people who are behind the company.
 Check into what they’ve done that gives them the right to claim expertise.
 Check to see if the company has had successful inventions that made real money and confirm that the company is actually responsible for those inventions.

 Ask questions and learn from the answers.
 Have a dialog before making a commitment.